KevinWorkman/HappyCoding/teaching/index.md

 Happy Coding starts with the fundamentals of coding designed for folks who have never seen code before, and leads to advanced topics like server-side coding and Android development.
 So no matter what you're teaching, I hope there's something here you can use.

+---

 # Current Classes

 During fall 2022, I'm teaching an Intro to Web Dev course that focuses on creativity and self-expression.

-{% include url-thumbnail.html url="/teaching/intro-to-creative-web-dev/" %}
+{% include url-thumbnail.html url="/teaching/intro-to-creative-web-dev/" fullsize=true %}

+---

 # Past Classes

 This is an older version of the Intro to Web Dev course, taught in spring 2022.

 {% include url-thumbnail.html url="/teaching/intro-to-web-dev/" %}

+---

 # General Guides